m3nu/wp-audit/README.md

 This little Go tool will scan a list of Wordpress sites in parallel and print the corresponding version.

 ## Installation
-Use the pre-built binaries from the [Release page](https://github.com/m3nu/wp-audit/releases) or with Go installed:
+Use the pre-built binaries from the [Release page](https://github.com/m3nu/wp-audit/releases) or with Go installed run:

 `$ go get -u -v github.com/m3nu/wp-audit`